shuding/next-cms/README.md

 }
 ```

-In fact, you can use or extend the [`<CMS/>` component](https://github.com/quietshu/next-cms/blob/master/lib/cms.js) to load data in the way you like.
+And you can use or extend the [`<CMS/>` component](https://github.com/quietshu/next-cms/blob/master/lib/cms.js) to load data in the way you like.

 ### Data Fetching Only Happens in Server Side

-There's no client runtime.
+No client runtime.
 So you don't need to include an isomorphic fetch library anymore.
-The code above will generate the following markup:
+The code above will generate the following markup directly:

 ```html
 <div>